stevearc/oil.nvim/README.md

   delete_to_trash = false,
   -- Skip the confirmation popup for simple operations skip_confirm_for_simple_edits = false,
-  -- Change this to customize the command used when deleting to trash trash_command = "trash-put",
   -- Selecting a new/moved/renamed file or directory will prompt you to save changes first prompt_save_on_select_new_entry = true,
   -- Oil will automatically delete hidden buffers after this delay